 The Best Horror Novels Continuously Make the Cut

-While a majority of these scary books were written in the 70s and 80s, there’s a reason why they continuously make the cut in terms of pure horror.
+While a majority of these supernatural books were written in the 70s and 80s, there’s a reason why they continuously make the cut in terms of pure horror.
 Whether writing about girls who can crawl backwards down a staircase or a grisly clown that lives in the sewer, these tales keep you in a terrorizing vice grip and simply refuse to let go.